fredyGabriel/crackseg/docs/guides/developer-guides/development/legacy/gui_development_guidelines.md

 - **Reliability** through comprehensive testing

-For questions or clarifications about these guidelines, refer to the [Quality Gates Guide](quality_gates_guide.md) or consult the project's coding standards documentation.
+For questions or clarifications about these guidelines, refer to the Quality Gates Guide at `docs/guides/developer-guides/quality/legacy/quality_gates_guide.md` or consult the project's coding standards documentation.